© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffairfach standing stone is a scheduled monument protected by Cadw under reference CM325.
 View the official record →

-Ffairfach standing stone is a prehistoric monument located in Carmarthenshire, Wales, dating to the Neolithic or Bronze Age period.
+Ffairfach standing stone is a Neolithic or Bronze Age monument situated in Carmarthenshire, Wales, and forms part of the archaeological record of prehistoric ritual and ceremonial practice in south Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM325.

 Ffairfach standing stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffairfach standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM325.